ang037/DP-HLS/README.md

 With the DP-HLS framework, you can develop efficient DP-based kernels that achieve performance comparable to its hand-coded RTL version, all within a development timeframe of just a few days, and deploy them on [Amazon EC2 F1 FPGA](https://aws.amazon.com/ec2/instance-types/f1/) instances.

+For more detailed information on all the features and settings of DP-HLS, please refer to our [Wiki](documentation.md).

 <div align="center">

 <img src="hls_frontend.png" style="height: 350px; width: 600px;">